ovh/cds/docs/content/docs/concepts/files/environment-syntax.md

 ## Definition

-An environnement is a way to declare and manipulate sets of environment variables and attach them to pipelines within a workflow.
+An environment is a way to declare and manipulate sets of environment variables and attach them to pipelines within a workflow.
 It is also a way to organize your workflow and keep it clear and still readable.

 ## Format